Nordix/openldap-ppolicy-pwdcheck-module/README.md

 This project provides an OpenLDAP password policy checker module that enforces password quality rules.
 The module integrates with OpenLDAP's password policy overlay ([`slapo-ppolicy(5)`](https://www.openldap.org/software/man.cgi?query=slapo-ppolicy&sektion=5&apropos=0&manpath=OpenLDAP+2.6-Release)).

-This project is a fork of a legacy password checker module, updated for compatibility with OpenLDAP 2.6 and with couple of minor enhancements.
+This project is a fork of a legacy password checker module, updated for compatibility with OpenLDAP 2.6 and with a couple of minor enhancements.
-It is intended for users who require backwards compatiiblity with original module's functionality on newer OpenLDAP versions.
+It is intended for users who require backwards compatibility with the original module's functionality on newer OpenLDAP versions.
-For others the PPM password policy module available in the OpenLDAP contrib directory [`contrib/slapd-modules/ppm/`](https://github.com/openldap/openldap/tree/master/contrib/slapd-modules/ppm) may be a better choice.
+For others, the PPM password policy module available in the OpenLDAP contrib directory [`contrib/slapd-modules/ppm/`](https://github.com/openldap/openldap/tree/master/contrib/slapd-modules/ppm) may be a better choice.

 For details on the origins of this project, see [Acknowledgements](#acknowledgements).